WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: WAIC-Optimized Weight (WOW) Gating Strategy

-To analytically guide the gating decision, we employ the WAIC, a Bayesian model selection criterion grounded in the predictive Kullback-Leibler divergence.
-WAIC quantifies out-of-sample predictive accuracy by computing the expected log pointwise predictive density (elppd) across control observations $y_i$ in the concurrent dataset $D$.
-Unlike conventional Bayesian model selection tools that rely heavily on regularity assumptions, WAIC is well-suited for dynamic borrowing settings where models may be singular or misspecified \citep{watanabe2021waic}.
+WAIC is a Bayesian model selection criterion grounded in the predictive Kullback–Leibler divergence.
+It quantifies out-of-sample predictive accuracy by computing the expected log pointwise predictive density (elppd) across control observations $y_i$ in the concurrent dataset $D$.
+Unlike conventional Bayesian model selection tools that rely heavily on regularity assumptions, WAIC is well-suited for dynamic borrowing settings where mixture models can be singular or misspecified \citep{watanabe2021waic}.